harutekku/Yun/README.md

 # Yun Virtual Machine

-**YVM** is a register-based, bytecode-based, type checking virtual machine made in pure C++ for ***F U N*** and to learn how VMs work.
+**YVM** is a register-based, bytecode-based, type-checking virtual machine made in pure C++ for ***F U N*** and to learn how VMs work.

 ## Motivation